Agriculture in the Middle Ages: Crops

 In the late Roman Empire in Europe the most important crops were bread wheat in Italy and barley in northern Europe and the Balkans.
 Near the Mediterranean Sea viticulture and olives were important.
 Rye and oats were only slowly becoming major crops.
 The Romans introduced viticulture to more northerly areas such as Paris and the valleys of the Moselle and Rhine rivers.
 Cultivation of olives in medieval France was traditional on the southeastern coast bordering on Italy, but apparently the cultivation of olives in Languedoc on a large scale began in areas only in the 15th century.

 In Roman times, spelt, a kind of wheat, was the most common grain grown on the upper Danube River in Swabia, Germany, and spelt continued to be an important crop in many areas of Europe throughout medieval times.
 Emmer wheat was of much less importance in Swabia and most of Europe.
 Bread wheat was relatively unimportant in Swabia.

-In the eighth through 11th century, in northern France, the most important crops were (in approximate order) rye (Secale cereale), bread wheat, barley, and, oats (Avena sativa).
+In the eighth through 11th century, in northern France, the most important crops were (in approximate order) rye (Secale cereale), bread wheat, barley, and oats (Avena sativa).
 Barley and oats were the most important crops in Normandy and Brittany.
 Rye is more winter-hardy and tolerant of poor soils than wheat, and thus became the dominant crop on many marginal and northernmost European sites.
 Another hardy crop, bere, a kind of barley, was grown in Scandinavia and England and especially in marginal agricultural areas in Scotland.

 In the lowlands of the Netherlands and adjacent France, soil influenced the crops planted.
-On sandy soils, in a three-field system, wheat was nearly absent as a crop with rye planted as a winter crop and oats and barley being the principle spring-planted crops.
+On sandy soils, in a three-field system, wheat was nearly absent as a crop with rye planted as a winter crop and oats and barley being the principal spring-planted crops.
 On more fertile loess and loamy soils, wheat, including spelt, became much more important replacing rye in many areas.
 Other crops included pulses (beans and peas) and fruits and vegetables.
 Farmers of loess and loamy soils planted a wider variety of crops than those on sandy soils.

-In Wiltshire England in the 13th and 14th centuries, wheat, barley, and oats were the three most common crops, with varying percentages of each on different manors.
+In Wiltshire in England in the 13th and 14th centuries, wheat, barley, and oats were the three most common crops, with varying percentages of each on different manors.
 Legumes were planted on up to 8 percent of the common fields.
 In addition to the grain crops in the common fields of the open-field system, farmer's houses usually had a small garden (croft) near their house in which they grew vegetables such as cabbages, onions, peas and beans; an apple, cherry or pear tree; and raised a pig or two and a flock of geese.